A death in the family can be reported to the office or any of the clergy.

 Most of all, the ancient and sacred Rite of Christian Burial is a selfless act of worship, a celebration of the continuity of our place in this world and the next.
 It is through the solemn participation in this ritual that grief may be transmuted into joy.

-Our Director of Music, is able to make suggestions of appropriate pieces and to arrange the hiring of professional musicians.
+Our Music Director, is able to make suggestions of appropriate pieces and to arrange the hiring of professional musicians.

 Some suggested hymns follow.

-Other hymns and songs may be selected, as approved by the Director of Music.
+Other hymns and songs may be selected, as approved by our Music Director.